 As cheesy as it sounds, letter writing was the way in which millions of couples the world over-communicated their love for centuries.
 Discover the lost art of letter writing.
 Use the opportunity to put down your feelings.
 Make it extra special by going out and buying actual letter writing stationery.
 Get good quality letter writing paper and envelopes.
 What to write about?
 The first time you saw your significant other, your first kiss what you felt, your hopes and dreams for your life together.

 You two don’t have to do it all by yourselves.
 If you have friends who are currently courting, rope them in to help you plan your own wedding.
 It’ll give them invaluable experience when they decide to get married.
-Hire a wedding planner if your budget allows for it.
+Hire wedding venues Sydney if your budget allows for it.
 This will give you enough room to focus on spending quality time with your partner.

 Want to retreat to an island for your honeymoon?
 Thinking of the Maldives, Seychelles or Bora Bora?
 Planning your honeymoon together can get you too pumped up for what’s to come.
 Choose the place together, and what activities you’ll do when you get there.
 Let your imagination run wild with anticipation!
 Trust us; it’s good for you, what with all the stress of planning the wedding.